-This causes discrepancies, such as a weak urinary stream in females.
-If you’re wondering why you have a weak urine stream, then the following information can help answer your question.
-In women, what is considered a weak urine stream, or a problem with slow urine flow, can be caused by a majority of reasons, all of which depend on factors such as age, environment, genetics, and health.
+This causes discrepancies, such as weak urine flow in females.
+If you’re wondering why you have a normal urine output, then the following information can help answer your question.
+In women, what is considered a weak urine stream, or a problem with weak urine flow, can be caused by a majority of reasons, all of which depend on factors such as age, environment, genetics, and health.

 - Parkinson’s Disease

-Parkinson’s disease is an example of an illness that can directly correlate to a weak urinary stream in women and could be the reason for your weak urinary stream.
+Parkinson’s disease is an example of an illness that can directly correlate to urinary hesitancy in women and could be the reason for your weak urinary stream.
 The condition is commonly experienced in the elderly and affects the predominant dopamine-producing neurons within the brain, causing tremors, bone rigidity, and gait problems.

 Furthermore, females diagnosed with Parkinson’s disease often have a weak urine stream.
 They show symptoms related to urinary incontinence, which directly influences how well they pass out urine.

 Urinary retention is a medical condition where your bladder ineffectively empties even when full, causing you to experience a constant urge to urinate.
 The disease affects a majority of women and is commonly linked to other conditions aside from Parkinson’s.

 Alzheimer’s disease is another example of a medical condition that is linked to voiding dysfunction and urinary retention in women.
 The disorder affects the brain’s central areas, which causes loss of control in cognitive function and bodily processes, including bladder and bowel movements.
 Depending on the severity of your condition, Alzheimer’s is a known cause of slow urine flow in females.